madelinebirch/Bias_Classification_for_Headline_Objectivity/README.md

 Then, we preprocessed 'headlines' text data by tokenizing, lemmatizing, and vectorizing the text for modeling.

 ## Evaluation metric: weighted average F1 score
-The Weighted Average F1 score is an appropriate evaluation metric for predicting headline bias categories across all models due to its ability to balance precision and recall while accounting for class imbalance.
+The Weighted Average F1 score is an appropriate evaluation metric for predicting headline bias categories across all models due to its ability to balance precision and recall while accounting for our class imbalance.

 # Modeling